revolsys/ca.bc.gov.open.cpf/src/site/markdown/install.md

 A local copy of the CPF web applications and databases should be deployed at the developer's site.
-For projects with multiple developers it is recommended to install a local database and J2EE servlet container on each developer's workstation and one on a central integration test server.
+For projects with multiple developers it is recommended to install a local database and J2EE servlet container (Apached Tomcat) on each developer's workstation and one on a central integration test server.

 The CPF applications are deployed to a J2EE application server or servlet container.
 To deploy to a J2EE Servlet container the individual wars are deployed to the J2EE Servlet container.

-Deployment is currently supported on [Tomcat > 8.x](http://tomcat.apache.org).
-CPF may work with other J2EE Servlet or application contains but this has not been tested.
+Deployment is currently supported on [Apache Tomcat > 8.x](http://tomcat.apache.org).
+CPF may work withother J2EE Servlet or application containers but this has not been tested.

 For Tomcat 8.x you will need to add a user account in the manager-script role to deploy the web applications to the tomcat contained.
 If a user does not exist edit the `tomcat-users.xml`